Structural, point-free, non-Hausdorff topological realization of Borel groupoid actions: Open quasi-Polish groupoids

 For a quasi-Polish groupoid $G$, a \defn{standard Borel(-overt) $G$-bundle of quasi-Polish spaces} (over $G_0$) will mean a standard Borel $G$-space $p : X -> G_0$ which is also a standard Borel(-overt) bundle of quasi-Polish spaces (cf.\ \cref{def:fib-bor-qpol,thm:fib-bov-qpol}) and such that each morphism $g : x -> y \in G$ acts via a homeomorphism $p^{-1}(x) -> p^{-1}(y)$. \end{definition}

-\begin{remark} Being an open topological $G$-space does \emph{not} mean that $\alpha$ is an open map.
+\begin{remark} Being an open topological $G$-space is \emph{not} equivalent to $\alpha$ being an open map.
 Indeed, if $G$ is an open topological groupoid, then for any topological $G$-space $X$, $\alpha$ is an open map, being the twist of $\pi_2$ which is a pullback of $\sigma$.

 Similarly, for an open quasi-Polish groupoid $G$ and standard Borel $G$-space $X$, the action map $\alpha$ is always Borel-overt with respect to the $\alpha$-fiberwise topology as defined below. \end{remark}